 Explains what an unauthorised gypsy and traveller encampment is and how to report one.

 An unauthorised encampment is where people are living in vehicles on land where they do not have permission to do so.
 It is the landowner's responsibility to deal with an unauthorised encampment on their land.
 Therefore we will usually only deal with encampments on council-owned land, including roadsides and verges.

 We have powers to move travellers from unauthorised encampments on council-owned land.
-When an unauthorised encampment is reported, we will visit to identify the land in question and gather information on the group, including the level of any nuisance being caused.
+When an unauthorised encampment is reported, we will visit to identify the land in question and gather information on the group, including how their presence is impacting on the area.

-Depending on the circumstances, and following serving a notice to vacate the land, we may need to apply to the County Court for possession.
-Alternatively, we may issue Direction Notices which instruct the travellers to leave by a certain date.
+Depending on the circumstances, legal action may be taken to require the group to vacate the land.
 Due to the legal processes involved, it may take some time to resolve.
 In most cases, travellers will move on voluntarily without the need for formal eviction or court proceedings.

 Read more about enforcement powers on the GOV.UK website.